muratk5n/thirdwave/en/README.md

 ---

-What to do about the "dumb tinkering" approach commonly seen in US?
+What to do about the "useless tinkering" approach commonly seen in US?
 Maybe the latest SCOTUS stance against the "administrative state", will have the side effect of US eventually disintegrating.
 Then there won't be any experimentation of any kind at gov level, bcz nothing